neuroinformatics-unit/HowTo/CONTRIBUTING.md

 ## Adding a small tip
 If the content you want to add is not long enough to warrant a full guide, for example a small tip or a quick solution to a common problem, you can add it to a `Troubleshooting.md` file in the appropriate section directory.
 For an example see `docs/source/programming/Troubleshooting.md`.
 Each small tip should start with a level-2 heading.

+> **warning**
+>
+> Since the website is already named "HowTo", please avoid starting your guides/tips with "How to ...".
+> For example, instead of "How to detach a forked repo on GitHub", use "Detach a forked repo on GitHub".

 ## GitHub workflow
 * Clone the GitHub repository, and create your `new_branch`.